staterijndael/ethereum_subscriber/README.md

 You can change current approach with parameter `General->Approach`

 Subscriber uses for a getting a full list of inbound or outbounds transactions by user since subscription.
-Due to simple transactions in Ethereum Network are not indexed, we cannot get it through simple JSONRPC methods.
+Due to simple transactions in Ethereum Network are not indexed, we cannot get it through simple JSONRPC methods directly, in 1 request.
 This method uses heuristic approach without having to process the entire chain.

 ### Releasing